rjojjr/torch-tuner/ROADMAP.md

 but in the meantime I will track work/needs/bugs/requests here.

 - Add production wrapper to LLM REST server
-- Add ability to provide special tokens
+- Add ability to provide special/regular tokens to model vocabulary
 - Add Windows OS support
 - Add support for non-llama models
   - Mistral